 - 3. Climatology Basics: What Factors Affect Climate?

 - Students complete several demonstration labs; view interactive illustrations and videos; examine maps and diagrams of weather and climate patterns; as they explore the physical factors that influence climate (latitude, altitude, proximity to water).
 They also learn about the four levels of drivers that create weather and climate at various temporal and spatial scales (global, regional, and local).

-Tools needed: Internet browser, Adobe Reader, Flash Player, Lab Materials.
+Tools and Technology needed: Internet browser, Adobe Reader, Flash Player, Lab Materials.